DaintyJet/VChat_Heap_Defense/README.md

     00ED1CAD  add         esp,4
     ```

 We can see we start off by loading the argument *arg* onto the stack with a `mov eax,dword ptr [arg]` followed by a `push eax`, after this we calculate the offsets required to access the appropriate array of function pointers.
 Since the *v_allocs* array is also an array of pointer, and we are generating a 32-bit executable the pointer values are 4-bytes in size, and we first calculate the offset in *v_allocs* with `mov ecx,4` to load the size of the pointer and `imul edx,ecx,0` to calculate the offset (0).
 We do the same to calculate the offset within the array of function pointers, but instead of saving the result to `edx` as done previously we save it to `ecx`.
 Then we load the address of the function into `eax` to preform the function call, first we load the address of the array of function pointers into `edx` with the instruction `mov edx,dword ptr v_allocs[edx]` then we offset this with the offset we calculated earlier to determine the function in the array we are calling with the instruction `mov eax,dword ptr [edx+ecx]`.
-Finally we call the target function who's address is stored in `eax` with the instruction `call eax` and clean up the argument on the stack when it returns with `add esp,4`. **Notice** how at no point do we preform a call to a function that can validate the integrity of the heap!
+Finally we call the target function who's address is stored in `eax` with the instruction `call eax` and clean up the argument on the stack when it returns with `add esp,4`. **Notice** how at no point do we perform a call to a function that can validate the integrity of the heap!
 We preform a function call as we would for any other function pointer or external function, this is because the compiler does not track allocations that were preformed by `malloc(...)`, `HeapAlloc(...)` or an alternative function to preform memory allocations.
 This means the compiler also does not apply any special checks to call functions used to validate the integrity of a heap chunk before we use the information contained within. **Additionally** the current checks implemented to validate the integrity of the heap are preformed in the memory management functions provided by Windows, this probably for a number of reasons.
-The first and most apparent is operations on heap objects is critical and requires the heap data-structures and metadata be valid and not under the control of an attacker.
-The other reason is this approach only modifies the memory management functions, and as long as a program utilizes a *DLL` and is dynamically linked then they will benefit from the additional validation checks when heap operations are preformed regardless of when they were compiled.
+The first and most apparent is operations on heap objects are critical and require the heap data structures and metadata to be valid and not under the control of an attacker.
+The other reason is this approach only modifies the memory management functions, and as long as a program utilizes a *DLL` and is dynamically linked, then it will benefit from the additional validation checks when heap operations are performed regardless of when they were compiled.

 Finally, this is an idealized exploit...
 There are many heap exploits that have been defeated by the Validate Heap Integrity option and all of the additional mitigation Windows has implemented over the years.
 From attacks like exploiting a [Vectored Exception Handler](https://learn.microsoft.com/en-us/windows/win32/debug/vectored-exception-handling) stored on the heap, modifying heap chunk's metadata while it is on the free list to gain control over the flow of execution, double free attacks and many others!

 > [!NOTE]
-> As this exploit overwrites a function pointer, if we enable Control Flow Guard discussed previously in [VChat_CFG](https://github.com/DaintyJet/VChat_CFG) then this exploit would be mitigated.
+> As this exploit overwrites a function pointer, if we enable the Control Flow Guard mitigation discussed previously in [VChat_CFG](https://github.com/DaintyJet/VChat_CFG), then this exploit would be mitigated.

 ## Heap Exploitation: Heap Standalone Large Alloc
 In this section we will be using another slightly modified program [Heap-Standalone-Large-Alloc](./SRC/Heap-Standalone-Large-Alloc/Heap-Standalone-Large-Alloc.sln), with this program we will explore how large allocations on the heap, in this case with a 32-bit program that means allocations larger than 512-Kilobytes are handled and what protections are provided.
 Namely we will be examining the *Guard Pages* inserted by the Windows heap manger when performing these allocations.
 The code was simplified for this demonstration, omitting the freeing and reallocation of data and instead attempts to directly overflow adjacent blocks.

 > [!IMPORTANT]
 > When viewing allocations on the Heap we will be able to see the size of the region they occupy.
-However there may appear to be a difference the requested size and the region actually allocated by the request.
+However, there may appear to be a difference between the requested size and the region actually allocated by the request.
 This is primarily due to memory alignment criteria, be that within the heap or on a page-sized basis for virtual memory.
 >
-> Additionally if we view page sizes, a 4-kB page is 4096 bytes not 4000 bytes.
-This is because they are calculated in terms of Kibibytes (1024 bits) rather than Kilobytes (1000 bits) we as consumers generally use.
+> Additionally, if we view page sizes, a 4-kB page is 4096 bytes, not 4000 bytes.
+This is because they are calculated in terms of Kibibytes (1024 bits) rather than Kilobytes (1000 bits), which we as consumers generally use.

 1. Open the [Heap-Standalone-Large-Alloc](./SRC/Heap-Standalone-Large-Alloc/Heap-Standalone-Large-Alloc.sln) and compile the executable.